A topic from the subject of Inorganic Chemistry in Chemistry.

 • D-block elements have valence electrons in the (n-1)d orbital.

-• F-block elements have valence electrons in the 4f or 5f orbital.
+• F-block elements have valence electrons in the (n-2)f orbital (4f or 5f orbitals).

 Main Concepts:

-The periodic table is a tabular arrangement of the chemical elements, organized on the basis of their atomic number, electron configuration, and recurring chemical properties.
-The block elements are located in the s-block, p-block, d-block, and f-block of the periodic table.
+The periodic table organizes chemical elements based on their atomic number, electron configuration, and recurring chemical properties.
+The block elements are categorized into s-block, p-block, d-block, and f-block regions of the periodic table.
+These classifications are based on the subshell into which the last electron enters.

 S-Block Elements:

-The s-block elements are located in the first two columns of the periodic table.
-They are highly reactive metals and form 1+ or 2+ cations.
+The s-block elements occupy the first two columns of the periodic table (Groups 1 and 2).
+They are highly reactive alkali and alkaline earth metals, readily losing one (Group 1) or two (Group 2) electrons to form 1+ or 2+ cations respectively.
+They exhibit characteristic metallic properties.

 P-Block Elements: